 Note that when using

 debootstrapto create an archive the command still needs a location, even though we’re not actually installing anything.
-In this case, I just made an empty directory
+It’s not even necessary to create the directory, just give it any name (like

 So, here is what the process was for me to download and install a base container:

-Of course, this didn’t need to be a two-step process, but it’s nice to save it as an archive for subsequent installs.
+That this didn’t need to be a two-step process, but it’s nice to save the bandwidth for subsequent installs.
 Also,

-minbase is the default so I didn’t need to specify it, but I like to be explicit, especially when I’m first using a technology.
+minbase is the default, but I like to be explicit, especially when I’m first using a technology.
 Here is the one-liner:

 debootstrap --arch=amd64 --variant=minbase --include=vim stretch debian_base-stretch http://deb.debian.org/debian